PhantomChain/docs/docs/guidebook/core/plugins/core-snapshots.md

 ## Summary

 The `core-snapshots` and `core-snapshots-cli` packages facilitate the process of creating, verifying, and applying blockchain backups.
-This suite of packages can be used to create regular database backups in a serialization format understood by all Ark Core nodes.
+This suite of packages can be used to create regular database backups in a serialization format understood by all Phantom Core nodes.

 In order to ensure that snapshots are usable across the network, it is often helpful to establish a common standard of data serialization.
 If all nodes agree on a single ruleset governing how blockchain data maps into a database representation, it becomes much easier to compare, validate, and verify snapshots created by different nodes. `core-snapshots` offers three such standards, also known as codecs, covering a wide range of use cases: